alikhan40310/Calculator-App-in-Vue-JS/README.md

 ```sh
 npm run build
 ```

 # About this project

 ## CalculatorApp
 It's a awesome calculator app develop in Vue js

+## Dark & Light Theme
+When user switch theme from light to dark or dark to light, different UI theme on color scheme using CSS variables

+### UI theme
+Awesome User Interface on dark & light mode

 ## Bootstrap
 Design an elements using Bootstrap